tmccary9207/silly_simple_programs/super_old_greek/README.md

 ### Python3

 I don't write enough Python3 code in practice so go easy on me for this one.
 Turns out the `unicodedata` module is what Python3 uses to normalize strings.
 From there it was actually figuring out the Regex syntax for Python's `re` module.
 I just wish I could do the slash, pattern, slash for it but that's a bit too picky.
 Overall, easy enough.

+### Ruby

+The Ruby version seems too easy to me.
+Reading a file was painless, just `File.read 'blah.txt'` is enough to get the whole file as a String object.
+From there the String object has a normalize function and an automatically `g` applied regex substitute function.
+Three function calls and everything is done.
+Ah, you smell that?
+Programmer happiness as promised.